jckcob/README.md/videoGames.md

 ![MC](https://cdn.mos.cms.futurecdn.net/tAPb5nKEYXMxtZucUyixRg.jpg)

 2. Roblox
 I played this game mainly as a way to connect to my younger brother and cousins.
-Despite how *stupid* the game looks it is still a very fun game.
+Despite how *stupid* the game looks it is a deceptively fun game.
 ![roblox](https://media.wired.com/photos/604be13a1d09b7f18fe49d6c/2:1/w_1919,h_959,c_limit/Gear-Roblox-jailbreak_1920x1080.jpg)